cafebazaar/BazaarPay/README.md

 You also need to specify two callback parameters:

 * `onSuccess`: Will be called after a successful payment flow.
+This is the place you need to [commit](#3-commit-checkout-token) the Checkout Token.
 * `onCancel`: Will be called if the payment flow has not been finished successfully (Canceled by the user).